Paya Soup

 - Slow-cooking for at least an hour is the absolute secret to releasing the natural gelatin and marrow from the bones.

-- Thoroughly cleaning the trotters with dry flour initially is crucial for a professional-grade clear and odorless soup.
+- Thoroughly cleaning the trotters with dry flour initially is crucial for a clear and odorless soup.

 - Using whole peppercorns provides a slow and lingering heat that is much better than using fine chili powder.